 If you have a difficulty deciding which alignment a neutral-aligned character belongs to, the main difference between Lawful Neutral, True Neutral and Chaotic Neutral is not their lack of devotion to either good or evil, but the methods they believe are best to show it:

-The Data Overmind from Suzumiya Haruhi, which seeks the maintain the status quo so that it can monitor the series' eponymous character.
+- The Data Overmind from Haruhi Suzumiya, which seeks to maintain the status quo so that it can monitor the series' eponymous character.
 Yuki, the android interface which it uses to interact with the show's characters initially follows this alignment as well, but as she develops a more independent personality, she drifts more towards Neutral Good.

-And then we have Kyon of course.
-Sure he saves the world and genuinely cares about the Brigade members, Yuki the most.
-But then again, he also likes to be a cynical jerk.
-Above all of course is his sheer apathy to everything.
+- And then we have Kyon of course.
+Sure, he saves the world and genuinely cares about the Brigade members, especially Yuki, but then he also likes to be a cynical jerk.
+Above all is his sheer apathy to everything.

 "ORB will not attack another nation, will not allow another nation to attack them, and will not intervene in the conflicts of other nations".